AyuPatidar/google-sheets-api-demo/README.md

 [Google Sheets](https://docs.google.com/spreadsheets/u/0/)

-Create a sheet and set it to public and allow edit option for anyone with the link.
-Copy the spreadsheet id.
+Create a sheet.
+Copy the spreadsheet id, it will be needed later.
 To know about spreadsheet id refer to the docs attached.

 [Google Cloud Console](https://console.cloud.google.com)